 - Stop Being Stereotypical: Subverted; Kumar is reluctant to become a doctor as he thinks it's an Indian stereotype.
 He later decides that he wants to become a doctor regardless of whether or not it's stereotypical.

-: So just because of the color of my skin, you assume that I have illegal drugs
+Kumar: So just because of the color of my skin, you assume that I have illegal drugs on me?

 - Sweet Home Alabama: The movie has its fair share of negative Deep South stereotypes, most notably the Ku Klux Klan, but there is also a sophisticated, sympathetic Southern couple that helps Harold and Kumar hide from the government.
 The couple is still pretty stereotypical.
 They're an incestuous couple with a deformed son.

 - Take That: "It'll be like Eurotrip, except it won't suck".

 - The Stool Pigeon: Colton sells the duo out to Fox so they won't interfere with his wedding to Vanessa.
 And earlier, the old lady in the plane who mistakes Kumar for a terrorist.